 Superlative examples of yardangs

 Nebkha dunes are best developed at the margins of the desert where there is more moisture and shrubby plants can grow, about which dune sands accumulate.
-Large nebkhas are an identified special feature of the WH property, but most in this settled area appear to have been impacted by grazing, wood gathering and vehicles.
-Thus increased development pressure is unlikely to permit the rehabilitation of the nebkha field and, quite the contrary, could lead to its further deterioration.
+Large nebkhas are an identified special feature of the World Heritage property, but most in this settled area appear to have been impacted by grazing, wood gathering and vehicles.
+Thus increased development pressure is unlikely to permit the rehabilitation of the nebkha field and, to the contrary, could lead to its further deterioration.

 Desert environments are very fragile, especially where the substrate comprises soft-rock and sediment rather than hard bedrock.
 Vehicle tracks can persist for a long time, because natural processes can take decades to efface them.
 The temptation for tourists to turn off road must be restrained and managed by providing view-point access sites.